How SSDs Help with Productivity for Businesses

 Give your mobile workforce 2x the battery life

 Today’s mobile workers are constantly on the go, but can be constrained by limited battery life.
-Solid state drives are twice as energy efficient than hard drives, which is the difference between a laptop’s battery lasting an entire flight or powering down midway through.2
+Solid state drives are twice as energy efficient as hard drives, which is the difference between a laptop’s battery lasting an entire flight or powering down midway through.2

 Protect your data with road-worthy durability